Program structure

 The program is developed and facilitated by the academic staff of Nyenrode Business University.
 During the modules, you work with professors, consultants and executive coaches who combine scientific insights with many years of practical experience.
 This enables you to translate theory directly into your daily reality.

-Some of our core faculty members you will meet during the program:
+Some of our core faculty members you might meet during the program:

 - Erik Maier